-The information collected from our interviews was shared with our staff and has informed our focus for the coming year.
-We will be working closely with both the Critical Thinking and Personal Responsibility core competencies with an emphasis on student self-reflection.
-Over the next few months, teachers will be supporting students to help them solve problems in peaceful and inclusive ways.
-We will be reaching out to our parent community to support us in this area.
+During this three year period, the school gathered information collected from interviews with students which informed a focus for learning.
+They worked closely with both the Critical Thinking and Personal Responsibility core competencies with an emphasis on student self-reflection.
+Over this time period, teachers supported students to help them solve problems in peaceful and inclusive ways.
+The parent community was invited to support us in this area.
 Each member of our community has an important role in strengthening our learning and helping our students to reach their full potential.